On this page:

 Water Heater Repair Costs

 According to technicians and inspectors at the International Association of Certified Home Inspectors, the typical water heater has a ten-year lifespan.
-They go on to caution lifespans depend on several factors: “These factors include correct installation, usage volume, construction quality, and maintenance.”
+They go on to caution that lifespans depend on several factors: “These factors include correct installation, usage volume, construction quality, and maintenance.”

 Troubleshoot an Electric Heater